 We talk a lot about brand positioning and how important it is, so let’s define our terms.
 Simply put, brand positioning is the big-picture story that a company or product brand presents to the world and the unique tone and personality with which it does so.

 Think of it like this: you’re not directly naming a brand, but rather the positioning of that brand.
 Any names under consideration must support this positioning in order to be successful.

-Case in point: Virgin Airways.
-Now, if Virgin didn’t exist, and you were to present this name to an airline naming committee, they would likely offer many valid-sounding reasons why this name can’t fly: too edgy; says “we’re new at this,” which is the wrong message for an industry so dependent on security, trust and experience; people in Catholic countries we fly to will protest; etc.
+Now, if the Virgin brand didn’t exist, and you were to present this name to a typical airline’s naming committee, they would likely offer many valid-sounding reasons why the name Virgin won’t fly: too edgy; says “we’re new at this,” which is the wrong message for an industry so dependent on security, trust and experience; people in Catholic countries we fly to will protest; etc.